 The Collaborative Research Project Groups are a unique aspect of the DANM experience.
 Students participate in a Project Group in one of four DANM research focus areas.
 These faculty-led studios begin in winter of year 1 and culminate in fall of year 2 (three consecutive terms).
-When applying to DANM, students identify their top two choices among four areas of DANM research.
+When applying to DANM, students identify their top two choices among the areas of DANM research.
 Project group leaders select applicants for admission to DANM and serve as their primary mentors.

 The Project Groups provide a context for students to learn collaborative and practical research methodologies, while participating in a professional-level research project.